jonathanrochoa/XYZCompany/README.md

 Prerequisites
 To run this project, you'll need the following software installed on your machine:

--.NET Core SDK (version x.x or later)
+- .NET Core SDK
--Visual Studio or your preferred code editor -MSSQLLocalDB (or a connection to your MSSQL database)
+- Visual Studio or your preferred code editor
+- MSSQLLocalDB (or a connection to your MSSQL database)

 ## Installation
 1. Clone this repository to your local machine.